amCap1712/vlc-listenbrainz-plugin/README.md

    - **Windows**: Copy the __liblistenbrainz_plugin.dll__ to __<vlc-installation-directory>\plugins\misc__.
 2. Run VLC.
+    - Go to `Preferences`, press `Show All` button in the left right corner.
-In the __Preferences->Interfaces->Control Interfaces__ section, enable the listenbrainz plugin.
-If the plugin does not show up in the list, you might need to clear the plugins cache or reset your preferences.
+    - In the __Preferences->Interfaces->Control Interfaces__ section, enable the listenbrainz plugin.
+        _(If the plugin does not show up in the list, you might need to clear the plugins cache or reset your preferences)_
 3. Enter your ListenBrainz User Token in the required field.
 This token can be found in the Profile section of your profile.

 You are all set to submit listens from VLC to ListenBrainz.